 I don’t need to stress this point.
 I’m sure you must have heard a thousand and one lectures on this from your parents during those times you wanted to prove that you knew what you were doing.
 A Yoruba adage says- Bi omode ba laso tagba, ko le ni akisa tagba (If a child has as many clothes as an elder, he cannot have as many rags as an elder); a saying to prove that with age lies experience, which is a strong pillar, a strong ground our parents stand to enforce their interest, or rather what they think is best for us.

 - They love and want the best for us.

 This point is open to debate, but I think except for extremely devilish and selfish parents, all parents want the best for their children.
 Now this “best” is very relative and subjective to their level of exposure or to the extent their resources can accommodate; but if we measure their intentions against their exposure and resources, we will see they want our best.

 Now, this best is according to their definition, not yours, so what is the best to them, might not be the best to you, about it being the best for you, let’s leave that for later.

 If every parent will be sincere, they will admit that they are afraid.
 They have a great level of fear of about a lot of things.
 One major fear is losing us to whatever (life, wife/husband, career…) and this, in turn, influences a great deal of what they do, why they stand their ground over what they think is best.
 They can’t bear to watch us take risks anyhow.

 - They are more conscious about security than fulfilment.

 And in a way we can’t blame them, they don’t want you to be a liability to them in their old age.
-Instead they want to sit back, stretch their legs and reap from all the investment they put into you.
+Instead, they want to sit back, stretch their legs and reap all the investment they put into you.

 - Parents see us as trophies or as bragging rights.